 These instruments are masterpieces, and their characteristics make them very special.
-It is estimated that the luthiers made more than a thousand instruments, some of them may have the help of his sons to complete the work, however, approximately 650 of Stradivari’s instruments still survive and some can be seen at museums.
+It is estimated that the luthier made more than a thousand instruments, some of them may have had the help of his sons to complete the work, however, approximately 650 of Stradivari’s instruments still survive and some can be seen at museums.

 The majority of his violins occupy the spotlight, but Antonio Stradivari also built violas and cellos.
 His cellos, which are more rare than his violins, are almost all built on a smaller contralto model of about 45cm in length, says Tarisio website.

 Incredible and unimagined how and with which techniques the maker conquered this.
 Today, we decided to bring you a few characteristics that differ a Stradivari from any other violin.